Admission Requirements at Universal Vocational Institute

 Admission Requirements & Process

-Applicants must be 18 years of age to attend without parental approval.
+Applicants must be at the compulsory age of attendance.
 If under the age of 18, a parent or guardian must enroll the applicant.
-Below are the requirements needed to enroll in UVI:

 - All applicants must submit evidence of a high school diploma or General Equivalency (GED).